Reporting Abuse to Internet Platforms

 Harmful or dangerous content

-Content that intends to incite violence or encourage dangerous or illegal activities that have an inherent risk of serious physical harm or death is disbarred from YouTube
+Content that intends to incite violence or to encourage dangerous or illegal activities that have an inherent risk of serious physical harm or death is disbarred from YouTube.

-Videos that are considered to encourage dangerous or illegal activities include instructional bomb making, choking games, hard drug use, or other acts where serious injury may result.
+Videos that are considered to encourage dangerous or illegal activities include instructional bomb making, choking games, hard drug use and other acts which may result in serious injury.
 A video that depicts dangerous acts may be allowed if the primary purpose is educational, documentary, scientific, or artistic (EDSA), and it isn’t gratuitously graphic.

 Threats

-Things like predatory behavior, stalking, threats, harassment, intimidation, invading privacy, revealing other people's personal information, and inciting others to commit violent acts or to violate the Terms of Use are taken very seriously.
+Things like predatory behaviour, stalking, threats, harassment, intimidation, invading someone's privacy, revealing other people's personal information and inciting others to commit violent acts or to violate YouTube's Terms of Use are taken very seriously.
 Anyone caught doing these things may be permanently banned from YouTube.

 Content that makes threats of serious physical harm against a specific individual or defined group of individuals will be removed.